mslinn/zeromq-demo/README.md

 implemented as three programs: a publisher and two subscribers.
 I added throughput display (messages/second and bytes/second), and debug-level log statements so progress when running could be apparent.

-Before the program can run, ZeroMQ and its (Java bindings)[http://www.zeromq.org/bindings:java] need to be built and installed.
+Before the program can run, ZeroMQ and its [Java bindings](http://www.zeromq.org/bindings:java) need to be built and installed.
+The Java bindings consist of `zmq.jar` PLUS the libraries that get built at the same time.
+Be sure you have built the Java bindings on your machine before specifying `zmq.jar` as a dependency to your project.

 ## Ubuntu
 On Ubuntu, it is easy to build both packages from source, if you follow the proper recipe (below).